nathanprows77/ETL-group-project/README.md

 # etl-group-project
-ETL Project Analyzing 4th Grade Standardized Math Performance and Average Teacher Salary by State.We anticpate that teacher salary will have a positive correlation with student performance.
+ETL Project Analyzing 4th Grade Standardized Math Performance and Average Teacher Salary by State.

 # Considerations
 - What correlations can we find between teacher salary and student test performance.
+- We anticpate that teacher salary will have a positive correlation with student performance.
 - How do the factors that affect teacher salary, such as area, average income in state, etc. affect the findings?
 Do they also affect student performance